The Pros and Cons of the Death Penalty

 Death Penalty Pros

-- The death penalty deters criminals from committing serious offenses.
+- It deters criminals from committing serious crimes.
 Common sense tells us that the most frightening thing for a human being is to lose their life, therefore the death penalty is the best deterrent when it comes to discouraging people from carrying out the worst crimes.

-- The methods of execution have gradually become more humane over the years, so the argument that the death penalty is cruel and unusual is not valid.
+- It is quick, painless, and humane.
+The methods of execution have gradually become more humane over the years, so the argument that the death penalty is cruel and unusual is not valid.

-- Just because it is feasible that a wrong decision could be made by the legal system, it doesn’t mean that the death penalty is wrong.
-Every effort is made in the US to give death row prisoners opportunities to challenge decisions.
+- The legal system constantly evolves to maximize justice.
+Just because it is feasible that a wrong decision could be made by the legal system doesn’t mean that the death penalty is wrong.
+Every effort is made in the US to give death row prisoners opportunities to challenge the court's decisions.
 Modern methods of crime detection, such as DNA testing, also give greater certainty of guilt than existed in the past.

-- The death penalty can provide families of victims with some closure, which may help them to deal with their suffering.
+- It appeases the victims or victims' families.
+The death penalty can provide families of victims with some closure, which may help them to deal with their suffering.

-- The death penalty acts as a deterrent for prisoners who are already serving life sentences in jail from committing more serious offenses.
+- Without the death penalty, some criminals would continue to commit crimes.
+It deters prisoners who are already serving life sentences in jail from committing more serious offenses.

-- The idea put forward by abolitionists that it costs more to execute someone than imprison them for life is simply not true and there is plenty of evidence to show this.
+- It is a cost-effective solution.
+The idea put forward by abolitionists that it costs more to execute someone than imprison them for life is simply not true and there is plenty of evidence to show this.

 - Retribution is not the same as revenge.
-Retribution is a necessary part of the punishment process - without it, friends and family of the victims, as well as the public generally, would not feel that justice had been served.
+Retribution is a necessary part of the punishment process— without it, the friends and family of the victims as well as the public in general would not feel that justice had been served.

 The death penalty, I think, is a terrible scar on American justice, especially the concept of equal justice under law, but also of due process.
 And it goes state by state, and it's different in different states.— Burke Marshall